 I hope you find this recipe as easy and delicious as my family does.
 If you make it, please leave a comment to let me know how it went.

 - 1 lb French-style green beans (haricots verts), boiled 6 minutes and shocked in ice water.

 - 1 medium red onion, finely chopped or thinly sliced

 - 1 cup celery, cut on the bias ~¼" thick

 - 16 oz red kidney beans, drained and rinsed

 - 16 oz garbanzo beans (chickpeas), drained and rinsed

-- 2 tbsp fresh dill (or 2 tsp dried)
+- 2 tablespoon fresh dill (or 2 teaspoon dried)

-- Add 1 tsp seasoning mix (I like Bavarian seasoning from Penzeys)
+- Add 1 teaspoon seasoning mix (I like Bavarian seasoning from Penzeys)

 - Whisk together the vinegar, dill, seasoning mix, onion powder, salt, pepper, and olive oil (or add it all to a jar with a tight-fitting lid and shake).